OctopusDeploy/blog/blog/2020-08/testing-powershell-code-with-pester/index.md

 When you’re working with any code, whether it’s automation or software code, it should be treated the same way.
 After-all, functions are still functions and variables are still variables.
 One of the many things that doesn’t come up as often when you’re automating vs when you’re building application code is testing.

 Unit testing and mock testing are extremely important in scripting and automation.

 Think about this scenario: *I tested the PowerShell function locally and it works!
 It did the exact thing I need it to do, and now I’m going to store it in GitHub so it can be used later.*

-It’s good that it was tested locally, but the test you ran is now in the past.
-A few things can happen:
+It’s good that it was tested locally, but the test you ran is now in the past, and a few things can happen:

 - New versions of the code can be created.
 - Bugs can be introduced by changing the code.